Get Started Free

 FROM ratings

-LEFT JOIN movies ON ratings.movie_id = movies.id;
+LEFT JOIN movies ON ratings.movie_id = movies.movie_id;

 Kafka Streams

 With the Kafka Streams client library of Apache Kafka, we can implement an event processing application in Java, Scala, or other JVM languages.
-Here is a Kafka Streams example similar to the ksqlDB example above:
+Here is a Kafka Streams example similar to the Flink example above:

 KStream<Integer, Rating> ratings = builder.table(<blabla>);